A large deformation theory for coupled swelling and growth with application to growing tumors and bacterial biofilms: Specific constitutive equations and dimensionless formulation

 \subsection{Mechanical free energy}

 We limit our attention to isotropic materials.
 The following form is chosen for the mechanical free energy

 where $G$ and $K$ are the linear shear modulus and the bulk modulus of the dry solid respectively.
 The first term in \cref{eq:freeenergyspec} is the entropic free energy change due to mechanical stretching of the polymer network, given by classical statistical mechanics model of rubber elasticity \citep{treloar1975physics}.
-The second term is the energetic component of free energy change due to compressibility of the hydrogel, as also used in \cite{chester2011thermo}.\\
+The second term is the energetic component of free energy change due to compressibility of the hydrogel, as also used in \cite{chester2011thermo}.
+Note that in the absence of swelling, the mechanical free energy is essentially a compressible neo-Hookean model.
+While there are better tailored free energy functions with more parameters to describe biological tissues, this is a simple first choice for modelling of soft polymers or tissues (for example see tumor modelling in \cite{xue2016biochemomechanical}).\\

 Hence the Cauchy and Mandel stresses are derived using \cref{eq:energetic_constit,eq:freeenergyspec} as

 The following derivative is also readily derived,